 Years ago, free shipping or returns were more of a nice-to-have.
 Nowadays, free shipping and easy or free returns are increasingly expected by consumers.
 Latest data shows that almost 3 in 5 people in the U.S. and UK have returned a product they purchased online in the past 12 months.

-This behavior is quite consistent across generations.
+This behaviour is quite consistent across generations.
 This shows that online shopping returns is an issue that consumers carefully consider before they commit to buying a product, across all age brackets.
-As a result, a well thought-out returns policy is a key part of a brand’s value proposition and essential in remaining competitive.
+As a result, a well-thought-out returns policy is a key part of a brand’s value proposition and essential in remaining competitive.

 Online shopping returns are more prevalent than in-store returns.

-Our data shows over half of online consumers are more likely to return a product they bought online than a product they bought in in-store.
-This behavior is more common among younger audiences, and is likely partly due to online retailers’ generous delivery services and the ease with which consumers can return products online.
+Our data shows over half of online consumers are more likely to return a product they bought online than a product they bought in-store.
+This behaviour is more common among younger audiences and is likely partly due to online retailers’ generous delivery services and the ease with which consumers can return products online.

 Retailers can help reduce faulty or damaged products reaching consumers by using good-quality packaging and partnering with reputable shipping companies.
 Incorrect sizing and fit is a big problem for clothing brands in particular.
 The big drawback is that consumers can’t try on an item before making a purchase, and therefore don’t know if it’s right until they receive it.
 A serious cost driver for retailers is consumers buying from retailers while knowing in advance they’re likely to return the item.